14 Essential Preservation Books

 There are tons of informative, fascinating, and practical books out there on historic preservation and its connection to our cities, neighborhoods, and lives.
 We have a handful of suggestions below to get you started or add to your list.

 Head to your favorite local or online bookstore to check out these titles:

-3. Giving Preservation a History: Histories of Historic Preservation in the United States, by Max Page (editor) and Randall Mason (editor).
-A compilation of essays from noted figures in the preservation field that explore topics ranging from the European roots of the historic preservation movement to what the changing nature of the movement means for preserving our past.
+Giving Preservation a History: Histories of Historic Preservation in the United States, by Randall Mason (editor) and Max Page (editor).
+A compilation of essays from noted figures in the preservation field—including several National Trust staffers—that explore topics ranging from the European roots of the historic preservation movement to what the changing nature of the movement means for preserving our past.

 On the lighter side:

 Loving Frank, by Nancy Horan.
-Written from the point of view of one of Frank Lloyd Wright’s wives, blending fact and fiction seamlessly.
+Written from the point of view of one of the women Frank Lloyd Wright was involved with, blending fact and fiction seamlessly.

 The Island Walkers, by John Bemrose.
 A story of a family of mill workers fighting to protect their way of life on the Island.